-Only drivers applying for HazMat endorsements will be affected.
-If disqualified to hold HazMat endorsements, drivers may continue to transport all non-hazardous cargo.
+Only drivers applying for the HazMat endorsement will be affected.
+If disqualified to hold the HazMat endorsement, drivers may continue to transport all non-hazardous cargo.
 The federal rule provides an appeal process through TSA for cases in which the database information is incorrect, to ensure that no driver loses the HazMat endorsement due to inaccurate records.
 Also, drivers who committed a disqualifying offense, were found to be mentally incompetent or were committed to a mental institution may be granted a waiver if they prove that they are rehabilitated and capable of safely transporting hazardous materials.